nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 - Unlimited tags can be added, and is left up to the user's discretion.

 Examples:
-* `tag 5 2 no egg`: tags the order item at INDEX 5 with the REMARK 'no egg'.
+* `tag 5 2 no egg`: tags the order item at INDEX 5 with the REMARK '2 no egg'.

 ### Untag an order item: `untag`